 400 years after the Portuguese explorer, Vasco Da Gama, sighted land which he named Natal, a memorial drinking fountain was erected as a gift from the Portuguese government to the British Colony of South Africa.
 The original location of this structure in 1897 was at the corner of Point Road and Southampton Street, Durban, and was later moved to the Esplanade Gardens in 1969.

-Drinking fountain number 20 is from Walter Macfarlane’s catalog manufactured by the Saracen Foundry in Glasgow, Scotland and sits on a two tier octagonal plinth.
+Drinking fountain number 20 is from Walter Macfarlane’s catalog manufactured at the Saracen Foundry in Glasgow, Scotland and sits on a two tier octagonal plinth.
 The drinking fountain canopy is supported by eight columns with griffin terminals, symbolic of guardians of priceless possessions.

 The highly decorated fret detail arches are trimmed with rope detail.
 Cartouches contained within each lunette offer shields for memorial; a crane, the city of Durban seal, and a stylized 1897.
 Civic virtues such as temperance were often extolled in inscriptions on drinking fountains.
 Interior terminals are owls representing guardians of the afterlife.
 The ribbed dome is open filigree surmounted by four clocks facing east, west, north and south.